factorial-io/twenty-crm-php-client/MIGRATION.md

 ### Q: Why was Contact renamed to Person?

 **A:** Twenty CRM's default entity is "person", not "contact".
-The v0.x library used "contact" for familiarity, but v1.0 follows Twenty CRM's actual schema.
+The v0.3 and earlier library used "contact" for familiarity, but v0.4 follows Twenty CRM's actual schema.

 ### Q: Can I still use the old Contact class?

-**A:** No. Contact, Company, and their services have been removed in v1.0.
+**A:** No. Contact, Company, and their services have been removed in v0.4.
 This is a breaking change requiring migration.

 ### Q: Do I have to use code generation?